-Sign our letter – Call for a public enquiry
+Sign our letter – Call for a public inquiry

-We are writing to the Committee on Standards in Public Life calling for a public enquiry into “Stonewall Law”.
+We are writing to the Committee on Standards in Public Life calling for a public inquiry into “Stonewall Law”.
 Join us by signing below.

 Dear Lord Evans,